Welcome to the Library!

 Rules for Borrowing Books

 At West Side School books, magazines, and other materials may be borrowed for a three week period.
-At Goosehill, students check out one book or magazine for a one week period.
-We ask you to help your child establish the excellent habit of returning materials by their due date.
+We ask you to help your child establish the excellent habit of returning materials in a timely manner.